hapv3/neural-compiler/SUPPORTED_OPS.md

 - The padding tensor must be constant
 - Shape of output tensor must equal to size of input tensor plus padding
 - The padding tensor must have the shape [3,2] or [4,2]
-- The pad tensor can only pad width and height
 - Pad tensor must be of type: int32, int64
+- The pad tensor can only pad height, width and depth

 ### Ethos-U55 and Ethos-U65 TFLite RESHAPE Constraints